 The materials removed is calculated from the particular area per unit time.
 It is the cumulative yield of mean organisms removed from the ecosystem through migration or death (which is existing as an organic deposit).

 It is the rate at which the growth processes are going forward within the specified area.
 The amount of material formed by each link in the food chain per unit of time in a unit area or volume is the production rate.

 Environmental Factors Affecting Productivity in the Ecosystem

 Various factors influence the productivity of an ecosystem.
-Some of these are solar radiation, amount of temperature, moisture, and fertility level of the soil.
-Mineral nutrition, rhizosphere effects, fire effects, salinity, heavy metals, and nitrogen metabolism are also important factors in biomass formation.
+Some of them are solar radiation, amount of temperature, moisture, and fertility level of the soil.
+Mineral nutrition, rhizosphere effects, fire effects, salinity, heavy metals, and nitrogen metabolism are also important factors in the formation of biomass.
 Some of the biotic activities such as grazing above ground herbivores, below ground herbivores, predators, parasites and diseases of primary producers are also essential activities that have a direct impact on the populations of species.
-In an aquatic system, productivity is generally limited by light, which decreases with increasing water depth.
+In an aquatic system, productivity is generally limited by light, which decreases while the water depth is increasing.
 In tropical areas, primary productivity may remain continuous throughout the year, provided adequate soil moisture available.
 In the temperate regions, primary productivity is delimited by a harsh climate and a short snow-free growing period during the year.